krakjoe/mimus/README.md

 		* @param Closure
 		* 	If no Closure is passed, the original method is allowed to execute
-		*	If a Closure is passed, it is executed in place of the original method */ public function executes(Closure $closure = null) : Expectation;
+		*	If a Closure is passed, it is executed in place of the original method
+		* Note: if this method is not called, nothing is executed for this path */ public function executes(Closure $closure = null) : Expectation;
 		/*